chrisekelley/voxel-hello-client/README.md

 Learn more at http://voxeljs.com

+## Status:

+4/6/2013: gets playerID and settings from server.
+See errors in server log.

 # Get it running on your machine

 Don't install the npm modules; they are included because voxel-client uses a custom version of duplex-emitter.